Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 *League of Legends World Finals 2019.
 Held in AccorHotels Arena (capacity: 20300), Paris.*

 The main idea of this whole project was to play around the concept of very specific content.
 What we wanted to find out is, for different video games and devices, how did the curve of MOS (Mean Opinion Square) vs Quality behaved.
 These are [well known curves](https://github.com/Netflix/vmaf/blob/master/resource/doc/VMAF_Python_library.md) in the industry of video quality metrics.
 Another key point was to do so with our own metric: the Lightflow Quality Index (LQI) which is used in our [smart encoding solution](https://lightflow.media/).
+It is a video quality metric that ranges from 100 (perfect quality from source) to 0 (very poor quality)

 ## Design of the Experiment